CodeGator/CG.Purple/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/d5fcf6901ac54bfa82dbafed01638aedd01047cc.svg "Repobeats analytics image")

 ### What does it do?
 Purple is an idea for a self contained messaging microservice.
-The scenario is: You give Purple an email, or a text, via a REST call, and it takes care of storing that message, sending it, and tracking it's history and status, on your behalf.
+The scenario is: You give Purple an email, or a text, via a REST call, and it takes care of storing that message, sending it, tracking it's history, and sending you status updates as the message processes.

 ### What's actually working, at this point?